dev1virtuoso/eliza-ctss/HACKING.md

 object files and listings for each module.
 At the end, it will run tests and combine the object files into a library.

+### 3. Compile the ELIZA program

-Next, login as `ELIZA` and run the same command.
+Next, login as `ELIZA` (password `ELIZA`) and run the same `RUNCOM MAKE` command.
 (Note this is a different file as we are now in the ELIZA directory).
-This will compile the CTSS huge linker and all the ELIZA MAD source code.
+This will compile all the ELIZA MAD source code.
 It will then load ELIZA and SLIP into memory and save this as an executable called `ELIZA SAVED`.

 See [here](etc/compiling.txt) for a transcript of how this looks.